ctlcltd/e2-sat-editor/README.md

 <img src="https://github.com/ctlcltd/e2-sat-editor/raw/main/res/e2-sat-editor.svg" width="192" height="192" alt="e2 SAT Editor (icon)" title="Icon">

-It has tabbed navigation with global Cut-Copy-Paste support; Drag and Drop support; import and export of Lamedb, bouquets and userbouquets; FTP support; tools for sorting and management of channel lists; non-destructive editing; dark and light themes.
+It has tabbed navigation with global Cut-Copy-Paste support; Drag and Drop support; import and export of Lamedb, bouquets and userbouquets; FTP support; tools for sorting and management of channel lists; Picons editor; non-destructive editing; dark and light themes.

 It supports both Enigma2, Lamedb 4 and Lamedb 5 formats (2.4 and 2.5) and Enigma1 (2.3 and 2.2).